5 Keys to Open Up Faith-Building at Home

 Parents, especially single ones, are often exhausted.
 It can be overwhelming to do it—caring for children (and sometimes aging parents, too), managing a home, and trying to squeeze in some kind of personal life.
 It’s no wonder that parents today get discouraged, spend a lot of time feeling guilty, and may even be tempted to give up.
 You likely have kids and parents in your ministry who are irritable and stressed from all the pressures they face.

-What to Do: Ministry to today’s parents is as important as ministry to their children.
+Ministry to today’s parents is as important as ministry to their children.
 Your best tool is your ability to encourage.
 Continuously encourage parents to not give up.
 Encourage them to take advantage of the time they have with their kids.
 Encourage their daily efforts to care for and mentor their children.
-Encourage parents to use their lives as the best examples of their faith for their children.
+And encourage parents to use their lives as the best examples of their faith for their children.

 2. Today’s homes are wired.